qhoekman/javascript_framework/README.md

 javascript_framework
 ====================

-Javascript framework based on ideas from Nicholas C Zakas
+Javascript framework based on the ideas from Nicholas Zakas